-At its April meeting each year, the Division of Student Affairs presents six awards to staff, students, and faculty.
+Division of Student Affairs presents six awards each year at it’s April Divisional Meeting to staff, students, and faculty.
 Award criteria are described below.
 To nominate a student, staff or faculty member, please complete the online nomination form and submit the following information about the nominee:

 - Which award(s) they should be considered for